-Note on confidentiality of student information: Information disclosed to the Directors of Behavioral Health is not disclosed to others without the student's consent within the legal and ethical limitations related to safety of the student and others.
-Drs.
-Hahn adhere to the ethical code of the American Psychological Association.
+Note on confidentiality of student information: Information disclosed to the Directors of Behavioral Health is not disclosed to others without the student's consent within the legal and ethical

 In addition to the Directors of Behavioral Health, all students have access to assistance 24/7 through LECOM's emergency protocols.
 To facilitate access to emergency resources, each campus has identified responders for immediate intervention who are available 24/7 by cell phone.
 Students can contact Police/Security on any campus 24/7 for assistance and facilitation of connection to the appropriate responder.